edumeirelesp/design-pattern/README.md

-# desingn-pattern
+# design-pattern
-simple example of the desingn pattern.
+simple example of the design pattern.